-Most recently, the name of the hero of this interview was loudly heard for the first time at the most prestigious tattoo festival in Russia.
-Anton Martyushev, the winner of the Best of Show nomination at the last St. Petersburg Tattoo Festival, is a tattoo artist of black and gray realism.
+Most recently, the name of the hero of this interview was heard loudly for the first time at the most prestigious tattoo festival in Russia.
+Anton Martyushev, the winner of the Best of Show nomination at the last St. Petersburg Tattoo Festival, is a tattoo artist specializing in black and gray realism.

-The project, which the tattooer did for two days, caused a storm of emotions both among ordinary guests of the convention and among industry professionals.
+The project, which the tattoo artist worked on for two days, caused a storm of emotions both among ordinary guests of the convention and among industry professionals.
 We personally heard the applause and sincere surprise of the audience when the model with whom Anton worked appeared on the stage of the festival!

 The artist works with the favorite classic of millions of tattoo fans - black and gray realism.
-But his works really stand out against the background of thousands of works of other tattoo artists - bright sexual characters, scale, purity of implementation, volume - all this is about Anton Martyushev's amazing tattoo projects!
+But his works really stand out against the background of thousands of works by other tattoo artists - vibrant sexual characters, scale, clean execution, volume - all this describes Anton Martyushev's amazing tattoo projects!

-We talked to the tattoo artist to find out a little more about his work, the path to tattooing and his other projects!
+We talked to the tattoo artist to find out a little more about his work, his path to tattooing, and his other projects!

 Anton, let's get to know each other first.
 Where are you from?
 Where and how did your tattoo career start?

 I am from the Far East.
-Tattoos began to do in my hometown of Birobidzhan.
+I began doing tattoos in my hometown of Birobidzhan.
 I started tattooing around 2015.
 This was a homemade tattoo machine, and the first client was the father of my future wife.
 At that time I already drew well, and he trusted me.
-There was no tattoo industry in my city, I got all the information from the Internet, YouTube videos, and asked a lot of different tattoo artists about everything that interested me.
+There was no tattoo industry in my city, so I got all the information from the Internet, YouTube videos, and asked a lot of different tattoo artists about everything that interested me.

 You recently took the highest award at the St. Petersburg Tattoo Festival.
 Tell us about your project, how was it?